 Sun Blocking Clothing

 The future can be more comfortable as you learn how to protect your skin.
 We may not be able to completely prevent skin cancer.
-The chance is here to make it easier to live with and hopefully easier to treat.
+We do have the chance to make it easier to live with and hopefully easier to treat.

-Know that there are many new ideas coming along that will make it easier to protect our skin and prevent skin cancer.
-Make yourself aware.
+Know that many new ideas are coming along that will make it easier to protect our skin and prevent skin cancer.
+It will be up to your to make yourself aware.

 Sami’s Take On Learning About Skin Cancer